Reviews You Can Rely On

 Value

 The Lectric XP Lite is an outstanding value!
 I don't use exclamation marks often, but this bike warrants one when discussing value.
-It's not even a bare-bones offering and still smokes the competition in the value department.
+It's not even a bare-bones offering, yet it still smokes the competition in the value department.
 A rack, fenders, hydraulic disc brakes, and built-in lights with free shipping; I'm not sure how Lectric pulls it off, but the price tag makes this little foldable bike even more impressive.
 Lectric has done an outstanding job of keeping prices low; if you're on a tight budget, this is the best value ebike we've come across.

 Conclusion